Vibrant and colorful. Folk dances in Indian states are India’s identity in a way. India is a land of the…

 Nature, Culture and Simplicity of a Malayali The South Indian state of Kerala is often referred to as God’s own…

 There is no other sound except crunching of snow under their feet and tinkling of sleigh bells tied around their neck.
-I am cozily snuggled in … Read the rest
+I am cozily snuggled in a wooden sled with a rug casually thrown over me.
+It is half past midnight with temperature dipping to around minus 20 degrees.
+There is a chill in the air as expected.
+We are passing through a snow covered forest and the reindeer are gently pulling my sleigh moving in line.

 We return to the main island after our jaunts across the Taipa island, known for its glitzy brand new casinos, charming village in the quaint Coloane, the southernmost island of Macau.
 Of course not before tasting the mouthwatering egg-tarts and a sumptuous dinner in Miramar.